 When markets started falling in late February, we believe they were anticipating the economic disruption COVID-19 containment efforts would bring.
 GDP declines and unprecedented unemployment resulting from temporary business closures and other shutdown measures around the world have weighed heavily on economic activity.

 Visit our MarketMinder page to stay on top of COVID-19 market and economic updates.

-In our view, these efforts are a mixed bag.
-They may prove beneficial in the short term—especially as cash-starved small businesses.
+In our view, these efforts likely yield mixed results.
+They may prove beneficial in the short term—especially for cash-starved small businesses.
 Fiscal stimulus could help jumpstart demand in a longer recession and provide a tailwind during the recovery.
 But QE efforts may create unintended negatives, such as making banks less eager to lend.

 See our latest insights on global stimulus efforts here.

-The coronavirus’ toll on human lives and communities has been tragic, and the resulting financial strain on people and markets hasn’t made it any easier.
+COVID-19’s toll on human lives and communities has been tragic, and the resulting financial strain on people and markets hasn’t made it any easier.
 Many investors feel like they’ve been thrown off course in their efforts to reach their financial goals.

-Fisher Investments UK and Fisher Investments have been through bear markets and other periods of volatility and uncertainty before.
+We’ve helped clients through bear markets and other periods of volatility and uncertainty before.
 And we’re here to help now.
-Contact Fisher Investments UK online or by calling (44) 0800 144 4731.We’d be happy to share our perspective to help get you back on course during these volatile times.
+Contact Fisher Investments UK online or by calling (44) 0800 144 4731.We’d be happy to share our perspective to help get you back on course during these difficult times.